Sustainable Development Leadership Team

 The Sustainable Development Leadership Team (SDLT) is comprised of global business unit presidents and functional department heads supported by the SD team.
 Chaired by the vice president, Sustainable Development, the SDLT consults on and facilitates alignment on SD strategic priorities, goals, action plans and results throughout the company.

 The SD team is responsible for advising the ELT and board on long-term climate-related risks and opportunities for our business and ensuring that these issues are integrated appropriately into strategic decisions.
-The SD team reports to the executive vice president, Strategy, Sustainability and Technology, who reports to the chief executive officer.
+The SD team reports to the SVP, Commercial, Strategy, Sustainability and Technology, who reports to the chief executive officer.
 The vice president, Sustainable Development, leads the standing SD agenda item for the PPSC.

 The SD team works closely with the Environmental Assurance group within the Health, Safety and Environment (HSE) function to provide and validate environmental metrics for public disclosure and track our performance against those metrics, aiming for completeness, accuracy and consistency.
-The groups collaborate to ensure that the requisite climate risk tools, processes and procedures are developed and integrated into our activities.
-The SD team also works with the Low Carbon Technology (LCT) organization on cross-functional efforts to achieve our net-zero operational emissions ambition.
+The groups collaborate so that appropriate climate risk tools, processes and procedures are developed and integrated into our activities.
+The SD team also works with the Low Carbon Technologies (LCT) organization on cross-functional efforts to achieve our net-zero operational emissions ambition.
 The individual SD and LCT governance processes are each fit-for-business governance structures established to drive oversight and accountability.

-In 2022, we established a governance structure and decision framework to operationalize and achieve our net-zero operational emissions ambition through business planning, collaboration, project execution, technology advancement and innovation that complements our Sustainable Development governancestructure and decision framework.
+We have a governance structure and decision framework to operationalize and achieve our net-zero operational emissions ambition through business planning, collaboration, project execution, technology advancement and innovation that complements our Sustainable Development governance structure and decision framework.
 The Net-Zero Executive Council (NZEC) and Net-Zero Leadership Team (NZLT) will provide direction and decision making necessary to properly resource and execute actions to achieve our net-zero ambition.
 Our executives’ engagement and ownership of these efforts will drive accountability and action across the company.

 NZEC provides oversight and direction on enterprise-wide strategies, policies and progress toward achieving our net-zero operational emissions ambition and interim emissions reduction targets.
 With coordinated membership and timing, NZEC and SPEC meet regularly to align net-zero objectives with our Climate Risk Strategy and external commitments.
 Responsibilities include: